The house is enormous, dark, and it is in my dreams.

 Each night I dream of this house I find myself wandering through the halls, from room to room, and up the endless stairs.
 Musty odors fill my nostrils as I tread down the dim halls.
 My foot steps echo through out as I make my way through the house.

 I travel the same path each time I am in the house.
 The same halls, rooms and stairs.
 Each smell and sound the same.
 I am happy and calm as I travel the path set before me.

 Finally I find the large central staircase that winds, tightly up to a single room.
-Slowly I climb.
+Slowly I climb the smooth stairs.
+The worn handrail smooth under my shaking hand.
+I realize that I am now anxious as I take step after step.
 Windows open to an out of focus world beyond the smoky glass.
 I reach the threshold of the room and find that I am not able to pass through.
 No obvious barrier exists but I am held out.
 I can see what is inside the room.
 All the items are familiar to me.
 I remember sitting in the small room and peering out the clear windows on the world outside.
 I remember learning things in this room and finding things too.
 Now the room is dark and still, dust covers the small table and chair.
-Cobwebs, almost as if embodying the cliché, hang from the corners and over the windows.
+Cobwebs, almost as if embodying the cliche, hang from the corners and over the windows.
 The once clear glass, now clouded with age.

 I am confused and sadden.
 Why am I not able to return to a room that I looked forward to being in?
 Night after night I return to the room and find it closed to me still, each night the room grew darker and darker.

-I haven’t dreamt of traveling through the house in some time but I have the house appearing in my mind’s eye recently, first in vague detail and now in full detail.
-I sit and wonder during my waking hours if I will be walking through the rooms, halls and staircases or if I will be taking a different journey.
+I haven’t dreamed of traveling through the house in some time but I have the house appearing in my mind’s eye from time to time, first in vague detail and now in full detail.
+I used to sit and wonder during my waking hours if I will be walking through the rooms, halls and staircases or if I will be taking a different journey.